Module: OllamaChat::InputContent

 -

-#choose_filename(pattern, chosen: nil) ⇒ String?
+#choose_filename(patterns, chosen: nil) ⇒ Pathname?

 The choose_filename method selects a file from a list of matching files.